Washington signals about-face on globalization

 The chronic US trade deficit stood at $502.2 billion in 2016, widened by deficits with China ($347 billion), Europe ($146.3 billion) and Mexico ($63.2 billion).

-Eswar Prasad, a former IMF economist, told Agence France-Presse the US may regret its recent ideological turn.
+Eswar Prasad, a former IMF economist, told AFP the US may regret its recent ideological turn.

 “The omission of even a ritualistic paean to free trade in the G20 communique may be a victory for Trump’s protectionist agenda, but it comes at the cost of weakening US leadership on global economic issues,” said Prasad, a professor of trade policy and economics at Cornell University.

-“The US may find itself increasingly isolated on issues such as promoting free trade and tackling climate change as other major economies begin to collaborate more closely with each other in response to US disengagement,” he added.
+“The US may find itself increasingly isolated on issues such as promoting free trade and tackling climate change as other major economies begin to collaborate more closely with each other in response to US disengagement.”

 But others say the United States has less to lose in a trade war than its trading partners, giving it added heft in bargaining.